 What is a CSA?
 A CSA (Community Supported Agriculture) is a partnership between a city group and regional farmers.
 During the winter and spring, the CSA farmers sell shares in their farm's upcoming harvest to individuals, families or institutions.
 The share price goes toward the cost of growing and distributing a season's worth of produce and paying the farmer a living wage.
 By supporting the farmers, our CSA members not only get freshly picked or processed delicious food once a week at a very affordable price, they are also helping to preserve local/sustainable agriculture and farmland, and get to enjoy being part of a community of food-conscious neighbors, participate in pot-lucks, trips to the farm and other fun events.
 Members are required to volunteer for a minimum of 3 2 hour 'shifts' to help out at the site over the course of the season.

 Our Philosophy At Cream of the Crop, we work constantly to ensure that we are offering the best local produce available.
 What does "the best” mean?
-Like other CSA’s, our produce is sourced locally, but here at Cream of the Crop, we choose to work with farmers who only use sustainable farming practices.
+Like other CSA’s, our produce is sourced locally, but here at Cream of the Crop, we choose to work with farmers who at minimum, use sustainable farming practices.
 After that criteria is met, we then look for farmers that go above and beyond what is simply acceptable.
-Because of this, it means that some of our optional shares may be a bit more expensive than other CSA shares but like the saying goes, you get what you pay for!
+Because of this, it means that a couple of our optional shares may be a bit more expensive than other CSA shares but like the saying goes, you get what you pay for!

 Here are a few examples of how COTC goes above and beyond to bring our members the best produce available: